ww11632/echoma/README.md

 ---

 **Heads-up:** the project is still in active development.
-Some features (such as full NFT minting) are on the roadmap, but the MVP experience is fully functional today.
+Core features including NFT minting are fully functional.
+The MVP experience is production-ready for testnet use.